Erdogan: Turkey launches offensive in northern Syria | DW | 09.10.2019

 Turkey on Wednesday launched a military offensive in northeast Syria, Turkish President Recep Tayyip Erdogan wrote on Twitter.

-Erdogan said the operation is called "Operation Peace Spring," adding it was targeting Islamic State (IS) and the Kurdish People's Protection Units (YPG).
+Erdogan said the operation is called "Operation Peace Spring," adding it was targeting Islamic State (IS) militants, along with Syrian Kurdish fighters known as Kurdish People's Protection Units (YPG).

-Turkey considers YPG militants to be linked to the Kurdistan Workers' Party (PKK), which Anakra says is waging an insurgency in the country.
+Turkey considers YPG militants to be linked to the Kurdistan Workers' Party (PKK), which is waging an insurgency in the country.

 Read more: Explained: Why Turkey wants a military assault on Syrian Kurds